A Toxic Relationship

 During the time that my son lived with this family, he had the freedom to come and go as he pleased.
 He worked nights and would arrive at the home after his shift was over, which was around midnight, and enter without knocking as if it was his home too.
 By allowing him to enter onto the property at his own free will, the relationship among the members of that family evolved into one of trust on his part, and the end result is that he became more relaxed and comfortable being there.
 His comings and goings became a normal routine that no one questioned.
 That's how close he was to this family and that's how trustworthy he is.
 In return for allowing him to live there, he offered to drive his friend’s Dad to and from work since his vehicle was inoperable, and he also generously contributed to some of the household expenses such as food, gas, and even a Netflix account that the entire family in that household watched and enjoyed.
 I know this to be true because my son is an authorized user on my credit card, and I have a record of all charges he made during that time frame.
 Even though we were living on a tight household budget ourselves, I never once complained about the amount of money being charged on my credit card while he lived there.
 Furthermore, at no time have I ever accessed or viewed the Netflix account that I was paying for, and I didn't have problem paying for Netflix service that another family was benefiting from while he lived in that household.

-For reasons I still do not understand, the stepmother/homeowner of the residence where my son had lived with his best friend was hesitant to allow him to remove any of his belongings from the home at the time he left without a clear explanation as to why, but she later granted him permission to return and retrieve them.
+For reasons I still do not understand, the stepmother/homeowner of the residence where my son had lived was hesitant to allow him to remove any of his belongings from the home at the time he left without a clear explanation as to why, but she later granted him permission to return and retrieve those items on numerous occasions.
 However, each time he returned to the residence to pick up his belongings, he was asked to come back another time without being given a logical explanation.
 It almost appeared as if she was purposely being difficult and stalling for reasons unknown.
 This created a lot of confusion.
 To my knowledge, he had done nothing to deserve this treatment and had shown this family nothing but kindness and generosity while he lived there.
 Since I’m the type of person who would have gone out of my way to ensure that any items in my possession were returned to its rightful owner, it just didn’t make sense to me that he was having such a hard time getting his belongings back from another parent.
-After this back and forth mayhem went on for about 7 months, my son informed me that he had spoken with his friend's stepmother once again, and her exact words this time were "N--k, you can come over anytime and pick up your things."
-There are also others outside our family circle who were aware that this permission had been granted.
+After this back and forth mayhem went on for about 7 months, my son informed me that he had spoken with his friend's stepmother once again, and her exact words this time were "(Name omitted), you can come over anytime and pick up your things."
+There are also others outside our family circle who can verify that this permission had been granted.
 Being a concerned and overprotective mother, I made the decision that his Dad and I would go with him to the residence to help retrieve his belongings.
 Nothing could have prepared us for the scandalous monstrosity we would encounter as a result of that visit.
 If I had foreseen the outcome of the events that would follow, I would have asked a trustworthy officer to accompany us to the residence for our own protection.

 Website Designed by Sherry Nettles © 2014-2017